In this article, we’ll be talking about a very interesting aspect of culture: Clothing in South Korea.

 Korean people are fond of enjoying colorful clothes.
 They’re not afraid to use various clothing materials to express themselves and their modern artistic sensibility.
 If you check out K-pop music videos or have watched a Korean drama, you see that there’s really a burst of colorful clothes.

-One thing to note is that traditional Korean aesthetics are actually still trendy especially when younger designers reinterpret traditional Korean designs.
-Although a lot of today’s youth prefer clothes inspired by mostly modern western styles, some elements of Korea’s traditional clothing do still pop up in modern-day designs.
+One thing to note is that traditional South Korean aesthetics are actually still trendy, especially when younger designers reinterpret traditional Korean designs.
+Although a lot of today’s youth prefer clothes inspired by mostly modern Western styles, some elements of Korea’s traditional clothing do still pop up in modern-day designs.

-You see special fashion events where designers reinterpret traditional Korean designs and make them more modern.
-They add a uniquely Korean artistic significance to fashion, while still keeping up with the times.
+You see special fashion events where designers reinterpret traditional South Korean clothing designs and make them more modern.
+They add a uniquely Korean artistic significance to fashion while still keeping up with the times.

 How conservative are Koreans in what they choose to wear?

-While Koreans are not overly conservative, expecting you to cover yourself from head to toe, they are a lot more modest than for example many Western countries who adopt modern western styles.
+While Koreans are not overly conservative, expecting you to cover yourself from head to toe, they are a lot more modest than, for example, many Western countries that adopt modern western styles.

+The rules are a bit different between men’s fashion and women’s fashion.
 For men, this mainly means keeping your shirt on at all times.
 For women, it’s a little bit more complex.
-It’s typically best to avoid wearing a low-cut top, or one that exposes your shoulders and/or stomach.
+It’s typically best to avoid wearing a low-cut top or one that exposes your shoulders and/or stomach.

 Cold shoulder and off-shoulder tops, as well as even crop tops, are getting more popular among young Korean women today, but try to limit especially tops like tank tops in your wardrobe when in Korea.
 However, short skirts and shorts are OK.